naveenshekar3/Practice/README.md

 # Practice
 This file is for practice purpose.
+Editing from remote repository on firstBranch.